At least 4 killed, 9 injured when vehicle crashes into nail salon in Deer Park, Long Island

 Those killed in the crash were inside the building, Albanese said.
 No names have been released.

-The minivan remained lodged deep in the back of the salon, and 150 firefighters and emergency responders were on scene, Albanese said.
+The minivan remained lodged deep in the back of the salon for hours, and 150 firefighters and emergency responders were on scene, Albanese said.

 The cause of the crash is under investigation.